 Washington = $1

 Franklin = $100

 As you can see, there are some famous names, but from outside America, only Washington, Franklin and Lincoln (in that order?) are considered famous, while Teddy Roosevelt, a timeframe-relevant banker’s puppet, is conspicuously absent, from outside.
+Kennedy is not on the list.
 There are, however, fairly unknown people that belong on this list, sort of:

 Alexander Hamilton, the man who first managed to form a FED, then called the First Bank of America.
 His 20-year charter was allowed to expire, setting the banksters back by years.
+He did, during the quiet holidays of Christmas 1913, "birth" the Fed, you don't get more blessed than that, and his public history has been scrubbed virginally clean.
 His noble efforts in the service of Mammon was rewarded by putting his picture on the $10 bill.

 Woodrow Wilson signed the FED into life while nobody was looking.
 He later apologised for his role in this mess, but his picture can be found on a hundred-thousand federal note.
 That is $100 000 !